-Accrued interest receivable is recorded by FMB for accounts that hold notes or bonds.
-One-day securities mature on the next business day and therefore generally do not accrue interest.
+Accrued interest receivable is recorded by InvestOne for accounts that hold notes or bonds.
+Oneday securities mature on the next business day and therefore generally do not accrue interest.
 For one-day securities purchased on Friday, interest accrues until the date of maturity.

 At the time an investment purchase is recorded, the investment terms (i.e., cost, discount/premium, interest rate, issue date, maturity date, amortization/accretion method, payment frequency, payment month and day, and first coupon date) are entered into InvestOne by FIBB.
 InvestOne automatically calculates and records interest accruals based on the corresponding investment terms.
-The trust fund manager and reviewing trust fund managers review the interest balances on the monthly trial balance reports to ensure that the interest balances are accurately recorded and documents approval on the monthly financial review checklist, and any discrepancies are researched and resolved.
+The accountant and reviewing accountant review the interest balances on the monthly trial balance reports to assess whether the interest balances are accurately recorded in Oracle Federal Financials in the proper period and document their approval on the monthly financial review checklist.
+Any discrepancies are researched and resolved.